cylinderlight/udp2serial/README.md

 scp sli.py root@arduino.local:/usr/bin

-to run the program interactively from an ssh console type: python /usr/bin/udp2serial.py this is recomended since the code is not heavily tested and the program may stop
+to run the program interactively from an ssh console type: python /usr/bin/udp2serial.py

 an initscrip is provided  in /system/etc/init.d/udp2serial copy it to the linino corresponding folder for automatc startup, you may need to enable it to execute: (chmod +x udp2serial)